- The Best Cat Treats

-Different Types Of Cat Treat
+Different Types Of Cat Treats

 These treats look like small pieces of kibble and are ideal for training and rewards.
-They can support your cat’s oral hygiene through chewing.
+They can support your cat’s dental hygiene through chewing.
 The crunchy pieces also help to remove tartar from the teeth.
 These types of treats may not be suitable for a young kitten, senior cats, or those with weak teeth or jaws.

 - Soft treats

 These are much easier to chew but care needs to be taken on the size you choose to ensure they cannot be swallowed whole.

 These have a soft or wet center and a crunchy coating.
 They are the ideal compromise for cats with weaker teeth or for those who are less interested in crunching.